The importance of money management for kids

 3. Money management for kids tip #3: Create good saving habits

 You can teach the importance of saving in a variety of ways.
 Talk to your kids about minimising waste and finding ways to reduce household spending.
 Turn off lights, reduce water usage, close doors where the heating or cooling is on, don’t take one bite out of something and throw it away.
-These are all a great way of using real-word examples to teach financial literacy for kids.
+These are all great ways of using real-word examples to teach financial literacy to kids.

 Some parents make it mandatory for their kids to put a portion of their pocket money (or birthday/Christmas money etc) in the bank.
 Others offer their kids a saving incentive—for example, “For every dollar you put in the bank, we’ll match it, up to a maximum of $5 per week.”

 In addition, teaching kids the value of putting money aside for charities is also an important lesson.
 We all our kids to treat others the way that they wish to be treated and instilling this sense of giving and generosity from a young age is a great way to start, especially if it’s a portion from their own hard-earned money.

 You can also teach your children the importance of saving money by not buying them everything they ask for.
 Highlight the difference between wants and needs by paying for the things they need, but expecting them to make a contribution towards the things they want.
 This lesson in delayed satisfaction (making sacrifices to save for something you want) is one of the foundations of great money management for kids.

 Looking for other ways of teaching money management for kids?

 Otherwise, if you’re in need of help with budgeting yourself and want practical tips and guidance you can pass onto your kids, MyBudget’s caring budgeting specialists can show you how to save and help you identify gaps in your budget.